dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 ---
-title: "Getting Started with GitHub"
+title: "Getting Started as a Contributor"
 date: 2019-01-28T11:02:05+06:00
 type: "post"
 author: "Johan Ljunggren"
-weight: 2
+weight: 1
 ---

 There are a lot of guides on the Internet that will should different